electronut/ElectronutLabs-bluey/arduino_setup.md

 * Bluey's blue LED will start blinking in a 'timebomb' pattern, indicating that it is in DFU bootloader mode.
 Now you can press upload button in arduino IDE to program your code.

-* If your bluey does not have a bootloader preinstalled, it can be programmed via the 'Tools->Burn bootloader' menu (you need one of the supported programmers).
+* If your bluey does not have a bootloader preinstalled, it can be programmed via the 'Tools->Burn bootloader' menu (it is configured to use Bumpy as the programmer).
 The source for the bootloader is [here](https://github.com/electronut/bluey_serial_dfu_bootloader).

 * As mentioned in [electronut/arduino-bluey](https://github.com/electronut/arduino-bluey) `README`, you may need to program softdevice once before programming any sketches that use BLE capabilities (i.e. depend on softdevice being programmed).